 whose criteria you fit.
 Additionally, by filling out a FAFSA form, you may be able to qualify for various forms of state and federal financial assistance.

 6. Anderson University, Anderson

-About the Anderson University School of Nursing:
+About Anderson University School of Nursing:

-Anderson University is another one of the nursing colleges in South Carolina that’s associated with the South Carolina Baptist Convention.
+Anderson University is another one of the nursing schools in South Carolina that’s associated with the South Carolina Baptist Convention.
 While the university admits all students regardless of faith, its motto remains “Humanitatem per crucem alere” (“Serve mankind through the cross”).
 Nursing here isn’t just a job but a ministry.
 The School of Nursing is part of the College of Health Professions, which also offers programs in physical therapy, kinesiology and human services.
 The university’s Mobile Learning Initiative, launched in 2011, has led to it being honored by Apple Inc. as an Apple Distinguished School.

 The Center for Medical Simulations is a 26,500-square-foot virtual hospital space where you’ll be able to perfect your practical skills by practicing on human-scale manikins programmed to simulate a variety of clinical scenarios such as asthma attacks, congestive heart failure and seizures.
 Clinical rotations take place at an assortment of hospitals, clinics and public health care agencies throughout northern South Carolina.

 Though Anderson offers no nursing-specific scholarships, nursing majors may apply for any of the university’s other institutional scholarships

 .
 Nursing students may also qualify for federal financial aid and South Carolina State scholarship programs as determined by the information they submit on their FAFSA form.